Nonreciprocity and odd viscosity in chiral active fluids: Conclusions

 It is expected that in sufficiently dense chiral fluids, interactions will play an increasing role.
 Although we did not propose a microscopic model for such interactions, recent work~\cite{odd_ideal_gas,VitelliKubo} suggests that these exist and give rise to another odd viscosity that obeys Onsager reciprocal relations.
 Considering such an effect together with the ``kinetic odd viscosity'' gives rise to a non-Hermitian dynamical matrix.
 Analysing the excitation spectrum of this matrix in 3D reveals regions in which waves propagate (as we found in~\cite{MarLub2021}) and regions that are linearly unstable, suggesting an emergence of a new inhomogeneous phase.
-Surprisingly, the plains that separates there regions are are densely packed surfaces of exceptional points, which may indicate the existence of a non-reciprocal phase transition~\cite{Vitelli2021}.
+Surprisingly, the boundaries that separate these regions are densely packed surfaces of exceptional points, which may indicate the existence of a non-reciprocal phase transition~\cite{Vitelli2021}.
 As there is no spontaneous symmetry breaking in our system and also because $\vecl$ breaks both chirality and reciprocity simultaneously, our system does not seem to precisely fit within the framework of~\cite{Vitelli2021}.
-To further study the transition and classify it, one must go beyond the linearisation scheme we used to obtain the excitation spectrum.
+To further study the transition and classify it, one must go beyond the linearization scheme we used to obtain the excitation spectrum.
 We intend to investigate this in future work.

-In a broader perspective, our results highlight the significance of using the total momentum density in the study of chiral active materials where angular momentum density does not vanish.
+In a broader perspective, our results highlight the significance of using the hydrodynamic momentum density in the study of chiral active materials where angular momentum density does not vanish.
+In passive fluids, the CM and hydrodynamic momentum densities are essentially identical; in chiral active materials, they differ considerably.
+As we have shown, it is the hydrodynamic momentum that is related to actual forces.
 Without accounting for the stress caused by the spinning of the molecules one cannot resolve the true forces that acts on the system boundaries.